CECADBioinformaticsCoreFacility/MutantSets/README.md

 [![Travis build status](https://travis-ci.com/CECADBioinformaticsCoreFacility/MutantSets.svg?branch=master)](https://travis-ci.com/CECADBioinformaticsCoreFacility/MutantSets)
 <!-- badges: end -->

-The goal of MutantSets is to ...
+The goal of MutantSets is to permit the exploration of the results of whole genome sequencing and mutation calling in *C. elegans*, with the goal of identify candidate mutations responsible for phenotypes in genetic screens though mapping by sequencing.

 ## Installation